-We don't expect TrustMark tradesmen to walk on water - but we do expect them to do a good job.
-TrustMark registered firms are checked and monitored against recognised British, international or industry standards.
-We aim to ensure you receive a good standard of workmanship and that any complaint will be treated fairly if there is a problem.
+TrustMark Registered Businesses are checked and monitored against recognised British, international or industry standards.
+We ensure you receive a good standard of workmanship and that any complaint will be treated fairly if there is a problem.
 If you

-Who checks up on these tradesmen?
+Who checks up on these businesses?

 TrustMark's approved Scheme Providers (which include trade associations, local authorities / Trading Standards, certification inspection schemes and commercial organisations) check the performance of all the businesses signing up to TrustMark through their schemes.